Data Processing Agreement

 Processor role and permitted processing

-In most district implementations, Chart-Ed expects to process covered student, roster, reporting, and administrative data only to provide the contracted educational service, support authorized implementation and reporting workflows, maintain security, and perform related support or operational functions permitted by the governing agreement.
+In most district implementations, WhyDive expects to process covered student, roster, reporting, and administrative data only to provide the contracted educational service, support authorized implementation and reporting workflows, maintain security, and perform related support or operational functions permitted by the governing agreement.
 A final DPA should make clear that the district or institution directs the permitted educational use of covered data within the agreed service scope.

 Covered data and confidentiality

-The final DPA should identify the relevant categories of covered data, such as student identifiers, roster information, assessment responses, DLL placements, reporting outputs, account details, and implementation records.
+The final DPA should identify the relevant categories of covered data, such as student identifiers, roster information, assessment responses, diagnostic placements, reporting outputs, account details, and implementation records.
 It should also require confidentiality obligations for personnel and contractors with access to covered data.

 Security and incident handling